apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, the `from_json` functions supports two modes - `PERMISSIVE` and `FAILFAST`.
 The modes can be set via the `mode` option.
 The default mode became `PERMISSIVE`.
 In previous versions, behavior of `from_json` did not conform to either `PERMISSIVE` nor `FAILFAST`, especially in processing of malformed JSON records.
 For example, the JSON string `{"a" 1}` with the schema `a INT` is converted to `null` by previous versions but Spark 3.0 converts it to `Row(null)`.

+  - The `ADD JAR` command previously returned a result set with the single value 0.
+It now returns an empty result set.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.